Football War: Aftermath

-Although it had initiated the war, El Salvador played in the World Cup; it was eliminated after losing its first three matches against the USSR, Mexico, and Belgium.
+After initiating the war, El Salvador was eliminated in the first round of the World Cup, losing their first three matches against the Soviet, Mexican, and Belgian teams.

+Much of the war was overshadowed internationally by other events at the time.
+The launch of the Apollo 11 mission, two days into the war on 16 July, took center stage in the news, and there were still Salvadoran troops in Honduras at the time of the moon landing on 20 July.

 Eleven years after the conflict the two nations signed a peace treaty in Lima, Peru on 30 October 1980 and agreed to resolve the border dispute over the Gulf of Fonseca and five sections of land boundary through the International Court of Justice (ICJ).
-In 1992, the Court awarded most of the disputed territory to Honduras, and in 1998, Honduras and El Salvador signed a border demarcation treaty to implement the terms of the ICJ decree.
+In 1992, the Court awarded most of the disputed territory to Honduras.
+Despite the ICJ's ruling, El Salvador did not accept their decision until 1999.
 The total disputed land area given to Honduras after the court's ruling was around 374.5 sqkm.
 In the Gulf of Fonseca the court found that Honduras held sovereignty over the island of El Tigre, and El Salvador over the islands of Meanguera and Meanguerita.

 The dispute continued despite the ICJ ruling.
 At a meeting in March 2012 President Porfirio Lobo of Honduras, President Otto Pérez of Guatemala, and President Daniel Ortega of Nicaragua all agreed that the Gulf of Fonseca would be designated as a peace zone.
 El Salvador was not at the meeting.
 However, in December 2012, El Salvador agreed to a tripartite commission of government representatives from El Salvador, Honduras, and Nicaragua that was to take care of territorial disputes through peaceful means and come up with a solution by 1 March 2013.
 The commission did not meet after December, and in March 2013 stiff letters threatening military action were exchanged between Honduras and El Salvador.

+Although the relationship between the countries of El Salvador and Honduras remained rocky for over four decades after the war's end, the players themselves still considered each other friends, regardless of their country of origin.
+This was to the point that the veterans of the 1969 teams played charity matches, after the 2001 earthquakes in El Salvador, to raise money for the earthquake's victims.